kexa-io/Kexa/documentation/Documentation-Kexa.md

   # the target object name.
 You can have the list of the objectName supported by your provider in the headers of his addOn
   conditions: # the list of criteria to match
 		-	property : string
-	 		# the object field name to check (you can see the objects fields by launching Kexa with npm run start:o option)
+	 		# the object field name to check (you can see the objects fields by launching Kexa with pnpm run start:o option)
       # for any property with a dot in his name, add "/" before the dot
 			condition : enum
 			# the condition for this comparison (defined in ./enum/condition.enum.ts)